 Component good practices

-This extension helps you to follow good practices, by suggesting different component types and behaviors.
+This extension helps you to follow good practices, by suggesting different component types.

 Components have a local scope by default, meaning they are only usable inside the module where they are declared.
 So if you want to use a component in another module (for example if you are doing a reusable UI component), you have to export it.